 The German top-tier football league Bundesliga’s club St Pauli recently announced their decision to leave the popular social media platform X formerly known as Twitter after Donald Triumph won the United States Election and was elected as the 47th president of the United States of America.
 However, many must be wondering what does US president has to do with the Bundesliga team leaving the Elon Musk-owned X.

-The club claimed it has turned into a hate machine after the American businessman Elon Musk bought one of the most prominent social media platforms for a whopping $44 billion from founder Jack Dorsey in October 2022.
+The clubs have claimed ‘X’ has turned into a hate machine after the American businessman Elon Musk bought one of the most prominent social media platforms for a whopping $44 billion from founder Jack Dorsey in October 2022.
 Notably, after acquiring the platform, Elon became the CEO of Twitter and changed its name from Twitter to X resembling his vision and Space venture SpaceX.

 In the recent, US presidential election, the Tesla CEO had actively endorsed Donald Trump and the Republican Party and advocated his preference with sheer passion and dedication throughout the election campaign.
 Subsequently, Musk helped Trump to lead the Republican Party to significant victory and claim a remarkable victory to return to the White House for the second spell as the President of the USA.